 - Make obtaining new water take consents in under allocated resources easier to obtain.
 New water take consents in over allocated resources will be more difficult to obtain.

 - Increase sharing of water resources by transfers and the likely associated increase in the establishment of Water User Groups.

-Submissions and further submissions on Proposed Plan Change 9 (Region-wide Water Quantity)have now closed.
+Submissions and further submissions on Proposed Plan Change 9 (Region-wide Water Quantity) have now closed.
 Further submissions were received from 31 submitters and can be found here.
-Staff are analysing submissions in preparation for hearings in March 2018.
+Pre-hearing meetings have been held, submissions have been analysed and will be heard in March 2018.

 Key documents and previous supporting information